butterfly1of4/python_CLI_project/README.md

 This project allows a user to manage a contacts book from the command line.
 They can create new contacts, see a list of current contacts, get a listing of all contacts, and search for contacts by first name, update contacts, and delete contacts.
 ## Requirements:
 This program was built using python and SQL with Peewee throught the CLI.
 To run this you will need:

-    -Python
+    - Python
-    -Postgres, or another equivalent program to run SQL -Peewee
+    - Postgres, or another equivalent program to run SQL
+    - Peewee
-    -Knowledge of Python and SQL
+    - Knowledge of Python and SQL

 ## Opening the book